-KEEL engines operate on normalized data (0 to 100) values that can be either integer or floating point, as defined by the KEEL project.
+KEEL engines normally operate on normalized data (0 to 100) values that can be either integer or floating point, as defined by the KEEL project.
+Any normalization scheme can be used and still be compliant with the KEEL architecture.

 While this suggests a linear range of normalized input data, the inputs can drive a curve which allows the data to be interpreted in almost any way.